near/NEPs/text/0000-near-shell.md

 is not a reason to accept the current or a future NEP.
 Such notes should be in the section on motivation or rationale in this or subsequent NEPs.
 The section merely provides additional information.

+# From here to there

+This section highlights actionable items needed to get from the current state of the project to this spec.
+It is not exhaustive, but rather can be used to jog memories and start the conversation on atomic tasks.

+* Remove `near build`   : With multiple languages in the future and multi-contract dApps, we cannot reliably run a single command to build.
+It needs to be communicated that the user will have to run a command or build script (not using `near-shell`) for this.
+* Keys stored in `neardev` need to have an additional key added: `"type": "unencrypted"`
+* The `neardev` folder needs to be renamed to `.near-credentials`
+* Add `--env` flag so that config will load proper file.